awslabs/aws-embedded-metrics-python/README.md

 - **flush**()

-Flushes the current MetricsContext to the configured sink and resets all properties, dimensions and metric values.
+Flushes the current MetricsContext to the configured sink and resets all properties and metric values.
 The namespace and default dimensions will be preserved across flushes.

-The default behavior is to clear all custom dimensions (dimensions added by `put_dimension`) across each flush(), but this can be configured by invoking `logger.flush_preserve_dimensions = True`.
+Custom dimensions are **not** preserved by default, but this behavior can be changed by invoking `logger.flush_preserve_dimensions = True`, so that custom dimensions would be preserved after each flushing thereafter.

 Example: